Table of Contents

 Here in California and around the US, the most common citrus trees to find in garden centers are classic lemon, lime and orange varieties.
 Thanks to social media and YouTube, the demand for exotic citrus is increasing, but sourcing a healthy exotic citrus tree from a reputable nursery can prove to be complicated, because they are hard to find.
 Further complications come along because there are shipping restrictions of citrus trees between certain states.
 For example, we are located in California and are legally forbidden to ship our citrus trees to other citrus producing states such as Alabama, Texas, Florida and Arizona.
 This is to control the movement of pests and citrus diseases around the country.

 When it comes to exotic citrus, the varieties that we grow make up quite a significant portion of our collection.
 We love to grow not only the classic varieties like Meyer Lemon and Valencia Orange, but we are fascinated by unique and exotic citrus from all over the world.
-Here are some of our favorite exotic citrus varieties that we grow.
+Here are some of our favorite exotic citrus varieties that we grow here at the nursery.

-Australian Finger lime: Australian Finger limes while rare and exotic here in the US, grow wild in the subtropical coastal region of Australia.
+While rare and exotic here in the US, Australian Finger limes grow wild in the subtropical coastal region of Australia.
 Finger limes produce pinky-shaped fruits that are packed with lime juice vesicles that offer a unique limey caviar experience when eaten or used to freshen up your favorite recipes.
 This exotic variety has uniquely small dime-sized leaves that make for a beautiful ornamental tree or shrub as well.

 Australian Finger Lime Semi-Dwarf Tree